FAQ: RCV for St. Louis Park

 Keep in mind that some voters have only one or two preferences and, therefore, some ballots may be exhausted before the final round of counting if those voters' candidates are no longer in contention.
 Winning candidates will always have a majority of continuing ballots, i.e., those ballots counting in the final round), but not always a majority of initial ballots cast.
 It is the preference of the voter how many candidates he or she wishes to rank.

-6. Can I “bullet vote” for just one candidate under RCV?
+8. Can I vote for just one candidate under RCV?

-You are free to vote for only one candidate.
-However, if that candidate is less popular than the other candidates and is eliminated in the first round, you will not have a backup candidate to count in the next round.
+You can also vote for the same candidate in your first, second, and third choices, but it will not help them win.
+If that candidate is less popular than the other candidates and is eliminated in the first round, you will not have a backup candidate to count in the next round.
 This choice would be analogous to voting in a primary but not in the general election if your favorite candidate doesn't make it through the first election.
 That's why it's in your best interest to rank as many candidates as you wish, rather than "bullet voting” for just your top favored candidate.
 Voting for the same candidate more than once is the same as voting for them just once: your ballot will count for your first choice as long as that candidate remains in the race.

 No. Every voter gets an equal vote.
 In every round of counting, every ballot counts as one vote for the highest-ranked candidate still in the running.
 If your candidate is still viable, your vote will count for your favorite candidate in the runoff round.
 If your candidate has been eliminated – just as in a traditional runoff election – you need to settle for one of the remaining candidates.
 Your vote automatically counts for whichever continuing candidate you prefer.
 The mistaken impression that some voters get more votes than others was the basis for a legal challenge to RCV in Minneapolis.
 The Minnesota Supreme Court ruled that RCV fully complies with the principle of "one person, one vote" and gives equal weight to each voter.

-No, this is a misinformed myth.
+No. This is a misinformed myth.
 The reality is that all groups of voters find RCV easy to understand and simple to use.
-In the first citywide test of RCV in Minneapolis in 2013, nearly 90 percent of voters ranked their ballots and 85 percent of polled voters – across all income, ethnic and age groups – said they found RCV simple to use.
+In the first citywide test of RCV in Minneapolis in 2017, nearly 90 percent of Minneapolis voters ranked their ballots and 92 percent of voters – across all income, ethnic and age groups – said they found RCV simple to use.